bitrise-io/devcenter/_articles/en/tutorials/how-to-use-the-generic-file-storage.md

 ### Protecting the uploaded files in GENERIC FILE STORAGE

-Once you uploaded a file to **GENERIC FILE STORAGE**, you can decide if you wish to make it protected.
-This means no one can view the value of the Environment Variable assigned to the uploaded file.
+Once you uploaded a file to **GENERIC FILE STORAGE**, you can set your uploaded files to Protected mode.
+This means that no one can download or reveal the file from your account but your builds can still use them.
+Once you click Make protected, Bitrise will handle the Env Var attached to your uploaded files as [secret Env Var](/builds/env-vars-secret-env-vars/).
+The only way to overwrite it is to delete the file and upload a new one.

 1. Click the horizontal ellipsis button and select **Make protected**.